danijar/computer-game/ROADMAP.md

 - Switch to fullscreen doen't work
 - Testing on intel tablet, the screen pass doesn't work after resize
 - Material live reload doesn't work
+- Two framebuffer creations fail

 Considerations
 --------------
+- Implement second use case of key() callback
+	- accepts a function as second parameter that gets executed on key down
+	- refacor code for flashlight and placement of barrels and magic cubes
+- Cache for persons whether they stay on ground
 - Improve Data Manager
 	- speed up by reusing compiled prepared statements
 	- provide functions for asynchron saving and loading